Ndakaini Half Marathon

-The Ndakaini Half Marathon event, which includes a 21km race, 10km race, and a 5km family fun run, is held every year in September around Ndakaini Dam, the source of over 70% of Nairobi’s water supply.
-Started 10 years ago, this event has steadily grown to a participation of over 4,200 runners this year (2013), compared to 2,700 in 2012, and smaller numbers in previous years.
+The Ndakaini Half Marathon event, which includes a 21km race, 10km race, and a 5km family fun run, is held every year in September/October around Ndakaini Dam, the source of over 70% of Nairobi’s water supply.
+Started in 2004, this event has steadily grown to a participation of over 4,200 runners by 2013, compared to 2,700 in 2012, and smaller numbers in previous years.
 It’s organizers use the event to sensitive the public on water conservation, with most of the proceeds raised going towards planting more trees in the catchment area around this vital resource, and maintenance of the dam.

 The undulating course fluctuates at an altitude of between 1950m and 2150m above sea level, with an elevation gain of over 400m over the distance.
 Some of the climbs and drops on the course have gradients of about 30 degrees, providing an excellent test of strength and endurance for runners.